-When meeting with your sales compensation team, you should identify your corporate goals for the year, revenue targets, requirements for a new product or service introductions, major
+When meeting with your sales compensation team, you should identify your corporate goals for the year, revenue targets, requirements for new product or service introductions, major promotions, as well as your current personnel structure.

 For example, your goals might be to place more emphasis on sales profitability or winning business for a set of new products.
 Your goals should directly align with your compensation plan in order to drive the right behaviors.
 This alignment ensures that both sales leaders and sales professional know their priorities, understand the rewards for achieving their goals, and ultimately how their results impact the company.